 (Mary S. Pedley and MHE) “Map Collecting in the Enlightenment.”

 Stemming from my early work is a broad theoretical interest in the nature of maps, cartography, and their history.
 This interest has been increasingly influenced by Foucauldian discourse theory, the sociology of texts (especially in helping distinguish print from manuscript production), actor network theory, and historical linguistics.
 My specific arguments for a processual approach to map history were solidified in designing the encyclopedic structure of Volumes Four through Six of The History of Cartography.
 They have since continued to develop and have permitted complex overviews of large swathes of map history and of the idealization of cartography.
 Indeed, they have segued into an explicit concern to ground map studies generally in an “historical understanding” of mapping as process.
-In emulation of Jeremy Smith’s An Historical Study of English (1996), I thought to prepare a similar work, An Historical Study of Mapping, which has necessarily grown and spawned several books: Cartography (2019) and two works currently in preparation, specifically Map History (section 5) and Mapping as Process.
+In emulation of Jeremy Smith’s An Historical Study of English (1996), I thought to prepare a similar work, An Historical Study of Mapping, which has necessarily grown and spawned several books: Cartography: The Ideal and Its History (2019) and two works currently in preparation, specifically Mapping, History, Theory (section 5) and Mapping as Process.

 [Untitled] In “Responses to J. B. Harley’s Article, ‘Deconstructing the Map,’ Published in the Last Issue of Cartographica (Volume 26, Number 2, Summer 1989, pp. 1–20),” edited by Edward H. Dahl, 93–96.
 Cartographica 26, nos.
 3–4 (1989): 89–121.